 Ruf, McKillip Named 2017 Peace Scholars

-Augustana President Rob Oliver today announced that juniors Jessica Ruf and Tia McKillip, both of Sioux Falls, have been named the 2017 Augustana Peace Scholars.
+Augustana President Rob Oliver today announced that sophomore Jessica Ruf and junior Tia McKillip, both of Sioux Falls, have been named the 2017 Augustana Peace Scholars.

 As Peace Scholars, Ruf and McKillip will embark on a seven-week academic experience in Norway designed to deepen their understanding of the central issues and theories related to peace, justice, democracy and human rights.
 The two will study at the Nansen Dialogue Network in Lillehammer and at the University of Oslo International Summer School June 18 through Aug.
 4.